 Recent publications this topic - Imlach et al. (2012).

 - DiseaseHistorically, invertebrate genetic models such as Drosophila have provided insights into human physiology and disease through basic research into fundamental biological mechanisms.
 However, in the post-genomic era, realization of the extraordinary degree of genetic conservation between humans and invertebrates has prompted the development of Drosophila models of human disease genes in order to conscript the sophisticated genetic and cellular tools available in this system.

 Defective locomotion in an ALS motor neuron disease model

 We have developed and continue to investigate Drosophila models of the juvenile motor system disease Spinal Muscular Atrophy, the adult motor neuron disease Amyotrophic Lateral Sclerosis and the brain neurodegenerative Alzheimer's disease.
 Together with our collaborators with are also involved in determining the molecular function of genes implicated in substance abuse and Parkinson's disease.
 We hope the molecular pathways and interacting genes discovered in Drosophila can serve as the basis for new drug or therapeutic targets to treat these human neurological disorders.

 Recent publications this topic - Wang et al. 2011; Imlach et al. (2012) ; Lotti, Imlach et al. (2012)

 - TechnologyDrosophila neuroscience has benefited from increasingly sophisticated genetic tools and methods that have lead to many important neurobiology discoveries.

-For our own studies, we have constructed improved transgenesis tools and we continue to develop improved methods to label and manipulate synapses and circuits.
+For our own studies, we have constructed improved transgenesis tools.
+We continue to develop improved methods to image and manipulate synapses and circuits.